cvazquezlos/TestLogAnalyzer/README.md

 # TestLogAnalyzer - Log analysis module for ElasTest.

 ## Getting started
 This repository contains a front end developed in Angular 5 and a back end developed in Spring.
-Each project has its own README so if you want more information, read them.
+Each project has its own README so if you want more information, read them:

-To run this project, just download the `docker-compose.yml` file inside of docker folder and execute it with `docker-compose up` in the same directory.
++ Front end: Developed by using the latest version of Angular 5 and Angular CLI (managed by NPM), the GUI contains a complete functionality to create and delete projects, manage projects (by adding or deleting the executions which are displayed on them) and to compare the logs of each execution.
+You can access to the readme by clicking [Link-TLA-GUI](https://github.com/cvazquezlos/TestLogAnalyzer/blob/master/testloganalyzer-gui/README.md "here").
++ Back end: Developed by using the latest version of Spring 3 as a Spring Boot project, this project contains a complete API REST to post, get and delete projects, executions and logs.
+It is really important for the new users to follow the guidelines exposed in [LINK-TLA](https://github.com/cvazquezlos/TestLogAnalyzer/blob/master/testloganalyzer/README.md "this") document.
++ Elasticsearch: The dockerized instance of Elasticsearch that I've used in the develop process is accessible for you if you want to download it.
++ Docker: The whole app is dockerized and if you want to try and run it the only thing that you need is the content of the `docker-compose.yml` file.
+If you want to run the whole project, follow these steps:
+  1. Open the `docker` directory and the file which is inside of it and which name is `docker-compose.yml`.
+  2. Copy or download it and save it in your Desktop (for example).
+  3. Open your cmd (don't care about if you use Windows, Linux or other OS) and navigate inside the directory where you saved the file.
+  4. Run `docker-compose up`.
+  5. Wait few seconds.
+Once all the services has started, you can:
+    + Access to the GUI at `http://localhost:4200`.
+    + Access to the API REST at `http://localhost:8443`.
+    + Access to the Elasticsearch instance at `http://localhost:9200`.
+    + Access to the Kibana instance at `http://localhost:5601` (useful if you want to make any analysis of the data that you ingest through the application).

 ### Allowed data format
 TestLogAnalyzer works with the following format `%d{yyyy-MM-dd hh:mm:ss.SSS}  %5-level   --- [%t] &logger{36} : %m%n`.
 In the table below, you can see, in case that you don't know, what each component means: